muskaanfayyaz/Physical-AI-Humanoid-Robotics/docs/introduction.md

 - Set up hardware gradually as needed for each section
 - Join online communities for support
 - Build towards the capstone project as a portfolio piece

+## 🤖 Interactive RAG Chatbot (NEW in v2.0!)

+This textbook now features an **AI-powered chatbot assistant** to enhance your learning experience:

+### Features
+- **💬 Ask Questions:** Get instant answers about any Physical AI or robotics topic
+- **📚 Grounded Responses:** All answers are based on actual textbook content (no hallucinations!)
+- **🔍 Text Selection:** Highlight any paragraph and click "Ask about selection" for detailed explanations
+- **💡 Context-Aware:** Maintains conversation history for follow-up questions
+- **📖 Source Citations:** Every answer includes references to relevant chapters

+### How to Use
+1. Look for the **purple 💬 button** in the bottom-right corner of every page
+2. Click to open the chatbot
+3. Type your question or select text on the page
+4. Get instant, accurate answers with source references

+**Powered by:** Google Gemini AI + RAG (Retrieval-Augmented Generation)

 ## Get Started